 Keep walking a bit further south.
 You’ll be by the Staten Island Ferry which is free for all to take, with amazing views of New York’s harbor and its most famous resident — The Statue of Liberty.

-I personally just hop on the Staten Island Ferry, ride it over, hop off and hop right back on as there’s not much to see in Staten Island.
+If you want to hack a free trip to see the statue, which is what I always did when showing people around NYC, just hop on the Staten Island Ferry, ride it over, hop off and hop right back on (as there’s not much to see in Staten Island).
 Roundtrip, it will take you about one hour and will be a nice break from being on your feet so much!

-After you’ve seen the Statue of Liberty, head a bit north to see the 9/11 Memorial, a must for anyone visiting New York.
-It will make you feel quite somber, but it’s absolutely worth the visit.
-Be sure to make a reservation in advance.
+After you’ve seen the Statue of Liberty, head a bit north to see the 9/11 Memorial, a must for anyone’s New York itinerary.
+It will make you feel quite somber to be in the presence of such tragedy, but it’s absolutely worth the visit and helps you understand what New Yorkers have been through and why they are so resilient.

 For dinner, the world is your oyster – this is New York, after all, one of the best places to eat in the world.
 If you didn’t have pizza earlier, I recommend Juliana’s – the pizza is even better than next-door Grimaldi’s (in fact, it was voted the best pizzeria in the entire U.S. in 2015 on TripAdvisor) but it’s not often in the guidebooks so there’s usually no line.
 If you do this, be sure to save room for dessert at the delicious Brooklyn Ice Cream Factory just down the street.